realpython/python-guide/docs/scenarios/imaging.rst

 its development has stagnated, with its last release in 2009.

-Luckily for you, there's an actively-developed fork of PIL called `Pillow <http://python-pillow.github.io/>`_ - it's easier to install, runs on all operating systems, and supports Python 3.
+Luckily for you, there's an actively-developed fork of PIL called `Pillow <http://python-pillow.github.io/>`_ -- it's easier to install, runs on all major operating systems, and supports Python 3.

 Installation
 ~~~~~~~~~~~~